codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 ## Pitfalls

 - **Mobile compatibility** - The component is not optimized for use on mobile devices.
-- **Webpack issue** -  To be confirmed.

-## Completing the embedded Link flow
+## Complete button

-At the end of the embedded Link flow, the **Complete** button is only displayed if all connections flagged as required were made successfully.
-At least one successful connection is required for the button to be displayed.
+At the end of the Embedded Link flow, the **Complete** button is only displayed if:
+- All connections flagged as required were made successfully.
+- At least one connection was successful.

 ## Getting help